aptech/docs/docs/CR-rndKMvm.rst

     :param c: number of columns of resulting matrix.
     :type c: scalar

-    :param m: r x c matrix or rx1 vector, or 1xc vector, or scalar, means for vm distribution.
+    :param m: means for von Mises distribution, scalar or ExE conformable matrix with *r* and *c*.
-    :type m: mtarix or vector or scalar
+    :type m: matrix, vector or scalar

-    :param k: r x c matrix or rx1 vector, or 1xc vector, or scalar, shape argument for vm distribution.
+    :param k: shape argument for von Mises distribution, scalar or ExE conformable matrix with *r* and *c*.
-    :type k: matrix or vector or scalar
+    :type k: matrix, vector or scalar

     :param state:

         **scalar case**

             *state* = starting seed value only.
 If -1, GAUSS computes the starting seed based on the system clock.

         **500x1 vector case**

             *state* = the state vector returned from a previous call to one of the ``rndKM`` random number functions.

     :type state: scalar or 500x1 vector